deel-ai/LARD/README.md

 The dataset available on [HugginFace](https://huggingface.co/datasets/DEEL-AI/LARD_V2) is structured as follows:

 A folder `images` contains all images from LARD V2.
-It is further divided into source of data, which in turn contain one folder for each airport:
+It is further partitioned by data sources, which in turn contain one folder for each airport:
 ```
     images/
     | arcgis/